valerioleo/website/docs/examples/understanding-hello-multiply.md

 In our example, the receipt is verified from the `main.rs` host program.
 However, the value of the receipt is that it can convince another party we ran the `multiply.rs` program.
 In a real-world scenario, then, we would want to send the receipt to someone else, most likely by serializing it and passing it over a network.

 We would also want to give the source code for the guest program to the recipient.
-The recipient would generate the `method ID` of the zkVM program binary on their side and use this to check the receipt's method ID.
+The recipient would generate the `image ID` of the zkVM program binary on their side and use this to check the receipt's image ID.

 If you would like to know more about receipts, we recommend our article [Understanding the Password Validity Checker](password_checker.md).
 We'll show you how the computational receipt is created and checked in greater detail as we walk through how RISC Zero projects can allow us to trust user-provided data.
 We'll look at a slightly (but not much) more involved program that allows a user to check their own password against a set of validity requirements (e.g., the inclusion of uppercase letters) and provide their own password hash.